NehaNNagpure/cplusplus/README.txt

 what is friend function?
 what is void pointer?
+what is constructor and destructor?
+-destructor
+-a destructor works opposite to constructor
+-it destruct the object of class
+-it can define one time of class
+-it same as a class name
+-but prefixed with tield sign(~)
+-
+-
+-ex-
+#include<
-what is constructor and destructor? what is inheritance?and access specifiers? what is virtual class?
+what is inheritance?and access specifiers? what is virtual class?
 What is SOLID principles ?